devarogundade/Buidl/README.md

 - We charge a 8% service fee from every earnings from the creators.

 ## Supported Media Types
-  In this hackathon scope the platfoem only supports video contents.
+  In this hackathon scope the platform only supports video contents.

 ## Products
 - # Buidl Token (ERC20)